kvarak/dnd/docs/_Classes/cleric.md

 ### Eyes of the Grave
-At 1st level, as an ***action***, you can sense the presence of the undead.
-Until the end of your next turn, you know the location of any undead within 60 feet not behind total cover.
+As an ***action***, you can sense the presence of the undead.
+Until the end of your next turn, you know the location of any undead within 60 ft not behind total cover.

 ### Ferryman's Mercy
-Also from 1st level, you stand as a warden at the Black Gates of death, keeping nearby allies out of the grave.
+You stand as a warden at the Black Gates of death, keeping nearby allies out of the grave.
 You project an aura of stygian vigilance that extends 10 ft from you.
 At 18th level, the range of this aura increases to 30 ft.

 When a creature within your aura is reduced to 0 hit points but not killed outright, you can use your ***reaction*** to make a Wisdom check.
 The DC equals 10 or half the damage the creature took, whichever number is higher.
 If you succeed, the creature is reduced to 1 hit point instead, and you can’t use this feature on that creature again until you finish a long rest.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Channel: Positive Energy
-You can use Channel Divinity to release a wave of positive energy.
-As an ***action*** on your turn during combat, you cause every creature within 30 feet of you, other than constructs and undead, to regain hit points equal to 2d6 + half your cleric level.
+You can Channel Divinity to release a wave of positive energy.
+As an ***action*** on your turn during combat, you cause every creature within 30 ft, other than constructs and undead, to regain hit points equal to 2d6 + half your cleric level.
 An undead within this range must instead make a Charisma saving throw against your spell save DC, taking radiant damage equal to the total on a failed save, or half as much damage on a successful one.

 ### Sentinel at Death’s Door
-At 6th level, you gain the ability to impede death’s progress.
-As a ***reaction*** when you or a creature within 30 feet that you can see suffers a critical hit, you can turn that hit into a normal hit.
+You gain the ability to impede death’s progress.
+As a ***reaction*** when you or a creature within 30 ft that you can see suffers a critical hit, you can turn that hit into a normal hit.
 Any effects triggered by a critical hit are canceled.

-You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a short rest.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is necrotic or radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is necrotic or radiant.

 ### Keeper of Souls
-Starting at 10th level, you can seize a trace of vitality from a parting soul and use it to heal the living.
-When you see an enemy within 60 feet die, as a ***reaction*** you or one creature of your choice within 60 feet regains hit points equal to the enemy’s number of Hit Dice.
+You can seize a trace of vitality from a parting soul and use it to heal the living.
+When you see an enemy within 60 ft die, as a ***reaction*** you or one creature of your choice within 60 ft regains hit points equal to the enemy’s number of Hit Dice.

 ### Not Your Time
-Once you reach 18th level, you are able to declare when it is not someones time to die.
+You are able to declare when it is not someones time to die.
 When a creature within 120 ft of you would be killed by unnatural means, you can use your ***reaction*** to prevent that death.
 The creature is instead rendered unconscious and stabilized.
 While unconscious this way, they are immune to all damage and can not regain any hit points.
 This stasis ends after 1 hour, upon which they regain 1 hit point.

 Upon using this feature, you can not use it again until you complete a long rest.